01-edu/public/subjects/devops/cloud-kube/README.md

 If you complete the mandatory part successfully and you still have free time, you can implement anything that you feel deserves to be a bonus, for example:

 - Use your own `orchestrator` solution instead of the provided ones.

-- Use `Function as a Service (FaaS)` in your solution.

 - Use `Content Delivery Network (CDN)` to optimize your solution.